 Mr. Netser: Thank you.
 We are all looking forward to that day.
-Now my next question is with Mr. Clift's explanation, how would then, if I had worked for many years as a carpenter, but have not been....
-I know the qualities of the craftsmanship of a journeymen....
-How would they start the process of becoming a recognized journeyman in the field that I have been working in for many years? (interpretation) Thank you.
+Now my next question is, with Mr. Clift's explanation, if I had worked for many years as a carpenter but I know the qualities of the craftsmanship that a journeyman has, and how would they start the process of becoming a recognized journeyman in the field that I have been working in for many, many, many years? (interpretation) Thank you.

-Hon.
-Elisapee Sheutiapik (interpretation): Thank you, Madam Chairperson. (interpretation ends) I know that Robert would like to answer that, but I do know that there is going to be a fact finding, giving history of your employment and whatever courses you may have, but I know Robert is able to expand on that through you, Madam Chairperson.
+Qujannamiik, Madam Chairperson.
+I know that Robert would like to answer that, but I do know that there is going to be a fact finding, giving history of your employment and whatever courses you may have, but I know Robert is able to expand on that through you, Madam Chairperson.

 Mr. Clift: Thank you, Madam Chairperson.
-I decided to reduce volume this time.
+I decided to reduce the volume this time.

-We still need to work out the regulations about precisely how that process is going to work, but the starting point will be that we are going to produce information packages that will explain the whole process in all four official languages, and essentially there will be a checklist of knowledge and skills that somebody will have had to achieved in order to qualify for this, and they will be provided with that checklist and maybe we will do a self-assessment first, and then we would bring in those people who were giving their oath that the person would have those skills, and then finally appointing the examiner to look at all of that evidence.
+We still need to work out the regulations about precisely how that process is going to work, but the starting point will be that we're going to produce information packages that will explain the whole process in all four official languages.
+Essentially there will be a checklist of knowledge and skills that somebody will have had to achieved in order to qualify for this, and they will be provided with that checklist and maybe will do a selfassessment first, and then we would bring in those people who were giving their oath that the person would have those skills, and then finally appointing an examiner to look at all of that evidence.
 Thank you, Madam Chairperson.

 Chairperson: Thank you, Mr. Clift.
-If I could just supplement to that question, I'm wondering if somebody is missing one or two checkmarks, how would the department would deal with that.
+If I could just supplement to that question, I'm wondering if somebody is missing one or two checkmarks, how the department would deal with that.
 Is that something the department would work with that person?
 Minister Sheutiapik.

-Hon.
-Elisapee Sheutiapik (interpretation): Thank you, Madam Chairperson. (interpretation ends) That's a very good question, and I know through the consultation that's why there's been not just regulations changes but policy changes as well to try and best accommodate people who might be in our system within Family Services to get them out.
-So I know our department is working diligently, but I don't know if Robert wants to expand, through you, Madam Chairperson.
-Thank you.
+Qujannamiik, Madam Chairperson.
+That's a very good question.
+I know through the consultation that's why there have been not just regulation changes but policy changes as well to try to best accommodate people who might be in our system within Family Services to get them out.
+I know our department is working diligently, but I don't know if Robert wants to expand that through you, Madam Chairperson. (interpretation) Thank you.

 Mr. Clift: Thank you, Madam Chairperson.
 If an individual was to take the exam route to getting certification, the passing grade of the exam is 70 percent.
-So in this non-exam route there will also be wiggle room to allow for people who may not have the full range of their trade but who substantially know what to do.
+In this non-exam route there will also be wiggle room to allow for people who may not have the full range of their trade but who substantially know what to do.
 Thank you, Madam Chairperson.

 Chairperson: Thank you, Mr. Clift.
-That sounds very good. (interpretation) Anything, Mr. Netser?
+That sounds very good. (interpretation) Anything else, Mr. Netser?

-Mr. Netser (interpretation): That is all and I thank him very much.
-That is all I have.
+Mr. Netser (interpretation): That is all and I thank him very much for that clarification. (interpretation ends) Thank you, Madam Chairperson.
+That's all I have.
 Thank you.